dwesterwick/SPTQuestingBots/README.md

 A new feature of the 0.4.0 and later releases is an advanced spawning system that tricks EFT into thinking that PMC's and player Scavs are human players.
 This makes PMC's and player Scavs not count toward the bot cap for the map, so it shouldn't impede normal EFT bot spawns for normal Scavs and bosses.
 It also prevents PMC's and player Scavs from counting toward the maximum bot counts for each zone on the map, and this allows normal Scavs to spawn like they would in live EFT.
 Without this system, all initial bosses must be configured to spawn first (which is a config option in this mod) or EFT may suppress them due to the high number of bots on the map.
 To accomodate the large initial PMC wave and still allow Scavs and bosses to spawn, the max-bot cap can be optionally increased (which is also a config option in this mod) if you're not using the advanced spawning system.

 **NOTE: Please disable the PMC-spawning system in this mod if you're using other mods like [SWAG + DONUTS](https://hub.sp-tarkov.com/files/file/878-swag-donuts-dynamic-spawn-waves-and-custom-spawn-points/) that manage spawning!
 Otherwise, there will be too many PMC's on the map.**

-**This mod will have a performance impact**, so unfortunately it may be difficult to use on slower computers.
-I'll work on optimizations in future releases.

 **---------- Bot Quest-Selection Algorithm Overview ----------**